 Social effects

+"Cottonopolis" Industrialisation led to the creation of the factory.
+Arguably the first was John Lombe's water-powered silk mill at Derby, operational by 1721.
+However, the rise of the factory came somewhat later when cotton spinning was mechanised.
 The factory system was largely responsible for the rise of the modern city, as large numbers of workers migrated into the cities in search of employment in the factories.
 Nowhere was this better illustrated than the mills and associated industries of Manchester, nicknamed "Cottonopolis", and arguably the world's first industrial city.
 For much of the 19th century, production was done in small mills, which were typically water-powered and built to serve local needs.
 Later each factory would have its own steam engine and a chimney to give an efficient draft through its boiler.
+Find more about the life in the British industrial towns Factories The industrial revolution began in Britain.
+Water-Power had long been used for some processes.
+Fulling mills had made England a major cloth-making country in medieval times.
+Still spinners and weavers toiled in their own homes.
+The invention of machines to do these jobs in the late 18th century meant that cloth workers could be gathered together in huge factories.
+Among the earliest was Quarry Bank Mill at Styal, Wilmslow, Cheshire, begun in 1784 by textile merchant Samuel Greg, and now a museum of the industrial revolution.
+The Great Exhibition |

-The Crystal Palace
+The Crystal Palace |

 The Great Exhibition of the Works of Industry of all Nations was organized by Prince Albert, Henry Cole, Francis Henry, George Wallis, Charles Dilke and other members of the Royal Society for the Encouragement of Arts, Manufactures and Commerce as a celebration of modern industrial technology and design.
 It can be argued that the Great Exhibition was mounted in response to the highly successful French Industrial Exposition of 1844.
 Additionally, by hosting this exhibition, "Great Britain made clear to the world its role as industrial leader.“ It was the first in a series of World's Fair exhibitions of culture and industry that were to become a popular 19th-century feature.
 A special building, nicknamed The Crystal Palace, or "The Great Shalimar" was built to house the show.
 List of notable exhibits